awsdocs/amazon-redshift-getting-started-guide/doc_source/rs-gsg-connect-to-cluster.md

 1. For **Schema**, choose **public **to create a new table based on that schema\.
 ![\[Image NOT FOUND\]](http://docs.aws.amazon.com/redshift/latest/gsg/images/rs-qe-overview.png)

-1. Enter the following in the Query Editor window and choose **Run query** to create a new table\.
+1. Enter the following in the Query editor window and choose **Run query** to create a new table\.

    ```
    create table shoes(